 [Link to guidelines]

 The P4014 project has made great impact on the Zimbabwe population.
 Future funding may be directed to Mashonaland East and Mashonaland West to improve the lives of vulnerable children in those areas.
-The project has brought ear and hearing health on the limelight as awareness campaigns have had abig impact on demand for services by the population.
+The project has brought ear and hearing health on the limelight as awareness campaigns have had a big impact on demand for services by the population.

 Statements on the indicators within Engagement Globals monitoring and evaluation system [Lin k to guidelines]